Qatar says Gaza truce talks in 'final stages'

 Israeli media also reported on Tuesday that under the proposed deal, Israel would be allowed to maintain a buffer zone inside Gaza during the implementation of the first phase.

-Successive rounds of negotiations had failed to end the deadliest war in Gaza's history.
+Successive rounds of negotiations have failed to end the deadliest war in Gaza's history.

-Israel's far-right Finance Minister Bezalel Smotrich warned on Monday he would oppose any deal that stopped the war.
+Israel's far-right Finance Minister Bezalel Smotrich warned on Monday he would oppose any deal that stopped the war, calling the deal on the table "a catastrophe for Israel's national security".

-"The proposed agreement is a catastrophe for Israel's national security," Smotrich said on X.

-An outspoken member of Israeli Prime Minister Benjamin Netanyahu's ruling coalition, Smotrich has repeatedly opposed halting the war in Gaza.
+On Tuesday, a second far-right member of Prime Minister Benjamin Netanyahu's government, National Security Minister Itamar Ben Gvir, said he too opposed a deal.

-His comments came amid rising calls by Israelis, particularly families of hostages held in Gaza, to reach an accord that would bring their loved ones home.
+Israelis, particularly families of hostages held in Gaza, have long called on the government to reach an accord that would bring their loved ones home.

 Among the key sticking points in the talks have been disagreements over the permanence of any ceasefire and the scale of humanitarian aid for the Palestinian territory.